-The school is an inspected and approved member of the National Association of British Schools in Spain.
-A British curriculum is followed leading eventually to GCSE and GCE ‘A’ level examinations.
-Alongside the British curriculum, selected components of the official Spanish curriculum are offered to Spanish students and others capable of studying in both languages.
+The school is an inspected and approved member of the National Association of British Schools in Spain (NABSS).
+The English national curriculum is followed leading to GCSE and GCE ‘A’ level examinations.
+Alongside the English curriculum, selected components of the official Spanish curriculum are offered to Spanish students and others capable of studying in both languages.
 This dual programme of studies is fully con-validated by the Spanish Ministry of Education for both foreign and Spanish students.

 An easy-to-read guide of the school’s curriculum can be found here.